sourceisthetruth/fs/README.md

 - Move a file: Move an existing file in the current working directory to a new location (in the same directory).
 - Override the dest file if it already exists.
-- Return error if file doesn't exist or path points to a directory.
+- Return error if source file doesn't exist or points to a directory.
-- No op if source path is the same as destination.
+- No op if source is the same as destination.

 find [file/dir_name]
 - Find a file/directory: Given a filename, find all the files and directories within the current